robotnicka/keystone-healing/content/pages/home.md

     Title: How can we help you?
     Content: If you are in need of immediate service please call us at (919) 896-8715.
     title: How can we help you?
-    content: If you are in need of immediate assistance...
+    content: If you are in need of immediate service please call us at (919) 896-8715.
     photo: images/rocks.png
   - type: content
     Content: This is the page content.